<em>Actinidia</em>, kiwifruit tree: planting, pruning, harvest

 Maintenance, pruning and care

-Kiwi prefers soils that always retain some moisture: it needs water.
-Water regularly in summer and during first three years.
-In periods of high heat, water 1 to 2 times per week.
-Mulch the base to keep it cool.
-Kiwi needs a fertile soil to produce well: each spring, at flowering, make an application of fruit-tree fertiliser and add compost in March at base of kiwi.
+Kiwi prefers soils that always retain a little moisture: it needs water.
+Water regularly in summer and during the first three years.
+In periods of high heat, water 1 to 2 times a week.
+Mulch the plant base to keep soil cool.
+Kiwi needs fertile soil to fruit well: each spring, at flowering, make an application of special fruit fertiliser and compost in March at the base of the kiwi plant.

-Protect the base with a good layer of straw for first three winters.
+Protect the plant base with a good layer of straw for the first three winters.

-Carry out shallow hoeing to keep base clean and prevent germination of adventive plants.
+Carry out shallow hoeing to keep the plant base clean and prevent germination of adventive weeds.

 Train the liana as it grows.